nagibyro/til/linux/window-managers/sway-config.md

 A close inspection of the [configuration](https://wiki.archlinux.org/title/Sway#Configuration) section of the arch wiki mentions copying the *example* config.
-I was used to home files modifying or overriding `/etc` files not replacing them.
+I was used to home files modifying or extending `/etc` configuration not being a replacement.

-Launching sway with an empty config or a one line config results in a grey screen of death.
+Launching sway with an empty config or incomplete config results in a grey screen of death.
 Logs are also non-obvious because technically nothing went wrong, thats just what sway looks like without anything configured.
 TIL.